 Detroit's Walk to Freedom

-On June 23, we celebrate the anniversary of what Dr. Martin Luther King, Jr. described as “one of the most wonderful things that has happened in America” -- Detroit’s Walk to Freedom.
+This Dr. Martin Luther King, Jr. Day, we recall Detroit's Walk to Freedom, described by Dr. King as “one of the most wonderful things that has happened in America."
+Dr. King led the march and shed light on the status of African Americans in northern industrial cities.
 Organized by the Detroit Council on Human Rights (DCHR), the Walk to Freedom was the largest civil rights demonstration in the nation’s history.
 Its purpose was to speak out against segregation and the brutality that met civil rights activists in the South while at the same time addressing concerns of African Americans in the urban North: inequality in hiring practices, wages, education, and housing.
 The date of the march, June 23, 1963, was chosen to commemorate the 20th anniversary of the 1943 Detroit Riots in which 34 people, the majority of them African American, were killed.

 On the afternoon of the march, 125,000 people filled Woodward Avenue curb-to-curb, carried signs that demanded racial equity, and moved in relative silence as 15,000 spectators watched from sidewalks, windows, and the roofs of buildings.
 Community activists, representatives from organized labor, clergymen, and state and local government officials all participated in the march.
 Notable figures included Rev. C.L.
 Franklin, chairman of the DCHR; Walter Reuther, president of the UAW; Rev. Albert Cleage (Jaramogi Abebe Agyeman); Mayor Jerome Cavanagh; former governor John B. Swainson; and Benjamin McFall.
 In his absence, Governor George Romney proclaimed June 23 “Freedom March Day in Michigan.”
 The guest of honor, of course, was Dr. King, who was met with song by the crowd as he joined the march at Cadillac Square.